bestlkh/ice-MC2/public/docs-src/docs/end-user/user-guide/chatroom.md

 ### LaTeX Messages

-#### How to View LaTex Details
+#### How to View LaTeX Details
 1. Click on an equation that has been sent to chat.
 2. Click the **Ellipsis** to open a window containing equation details.

 #### How to Copy LaTeX
 1. Click on an equation that has been sent to chat.
 2. Click the **Pencil** icon.

+!!! info "LaTeX Destination"
-3. The equation will now appear in your math editor or chat textbox (depending on the origin of the equation).
+    The equation will appear in your math editor or chat textbox depending on the origin of the equation.

 #### How to View the LaTeX Source
 1. Click on an equation that has been sent to chat.